aerkiaga/nacre/README.md

   - Implement struct and enum definition syntax.
   - Add support for more kinds of lvalues.
   - Add core operators.
-* Implement barebones code generation.
+* Complete and stabilize code generation.
-  - Write code to optimize closures into static code and data structures.
+  - Structs and enum variants with contents.
+  - Built-in operators.
-  - Add at least a few built-in types.
+  - Array and integer types.
+  - Generic types (and related CoC-level transformations).
+  - Partial application.

 ### Research phase
 Once the bootstrapping compiler is capable of